TrashMob-eco/TrashMob/README.md

   1. Add Patreon
   1. Convert classes to Functional Components
   1. Redeploy test environment with standardized names
+  1. Find a way to secure the Azure Maps Key (referral restriction?)
+  1. Set up rotation of Azure Maps Keys every 24 hours

 ## Upcoming Feature List (not ordered)
   1. Add search / filter of events on main page
-  1. Request Mob help
+  1. Allow user / sponsor / partner to request an event
-  1. Allow user to update their profile
+  1. Allow user to view and update their profile
   1. Set up SendMail for Contact Us
   1. Register a Sponsor
   1. Register a Partner